 After two years and $2 billion dollars, the Las Vegas Raiders’ new stadium, Allegiant Stadium, is complete and one of the gems of American stadium architecture.
 (And this is coming from a Bronco fan).
-Allegiant Stadium seats 65,000 people and hosts the Raiders, UNLV football games, the Las Vegas Bowl, The Pac-12 Championship, concerts, and other events.
+Allegiant Stadium seats 65,000 people and hosts the Raiders, UNLV football games, the Las Vegas Bowl, The Pac-12 Championship, concerts, an upcoming Super Bowl and other events.

 The 10-story black-sided domed stadium, (nicknamed “The Death Star,”) is a beautiful, light filled palace – all thanks to its clear plastic roof and giant retractable side windows.